 This hike starts at the Williams Ranger District Office, 1 mile west of Williams.
 (Exit 161 on I-40 and follow signs).

-Bill Williams is a wonderful hike - great views from the summit as well as the lush forests along the hike - Fir; towering aspens and plenty of underbrush along the trails, giving opportunity for wildflowers along the trailside on the upper reaches of the hike.
-There is no water available along this trail, so bring plenty.
+Bill Williams is a wonderful hike with great views from the summit as well as the lush forests along the hike.
+Fir, towering aspens, and plenty of underbrush along the trail give an opportunity for wildflowers along the trailside on the upper reaches of the hike.
+Unfortunately, there is no water available along this trail, so bring plenty.

 This trail was originally built in 1902 and operated as a toll trail for horses but eventually fell out of service.
-Forest service used it as a means to reach the fire lookout on top of the Bill Williams Mountain.
+However, the Forest Service used it to reach the fire lookout on top of Bill Williams Mountain.
 There is a gravel road to the top.

 The trail accesses the summit of Bill Williams Mountain via the north face making it a lush trail.
 The trail quickly climbs in the 1st mile with the route leveling off for most of the 2nd mile.
-At 0.15 miles you will meet a side trail that takes off for Clover Springs to the left meeting back up to the main trail at 0.9 miles.
-In the lower elevations, you are hiking through mostly lower profile forest of alligator juniper, pinyon pine and gambel oak with a few occasional ponderosa pines.
-The trail runs through a shady ravine where you encounter stands of Douglas firs and incredibly tall stands of aspens and undergrowth thickening with ferns, Oregon grape and Arizona wild rose.
+At 0.15 miles you will meet a side trail that takes off for Clover Spring to the left meeting back up to the main trail at 0.9 miles.
+In the lower elevations, you are hiking through a mostly lower-profile forest of alligator juniper, pinyon pine and Gambel oak with a few occasional ponderosa pines.
+The trail runs through a shady ravine where you encounter stands of Douglas-fir and incredibly tall stands of aspens and undergrowth thickening with ferns, Oregon-grape, and Wood's Rose.

-Past the 2-mile point the trail begins to climb up steadily towards to summit and reach the gravel road (FR111) that accesses the fire lookout tower and the radio towers on the summit.
+Past the 2-mile point, the trail begins to climb up steadily towards to summit and reach the gravel road (FR111) that accesses the fire lookout tower and the radio towers on the summit.
 The intersection of the trail and FR111 has a nice area with log benches.
-Make sure to check out the incredible views from the rock outcrop to the right (Behind the benches).
-You can continue to hike up along FR111 to the summit and checkout the 360-degree views of the area peaks from the fire look out tower.
+Ensure to check out the incredible views from the rock outcrop to the right (behind the benches).
+You can continue to hike up along FR111 to the summit and check out the 360-degree views of the area peaks from the fire lookout tower.